pinterf/mvtools/README.md

 - Manao, Fizick, Tsp, TSchniede, SEt, Vit, Firesledge, cretindesalpes

 Change log
+- 2.7.45 (WIP)
+  - MSuper: rfilter=0 and 1
+    8 bit: drop old SSE code, port to SIMD intrinsics.
+Add SIMD to 16 bit case.
+Quicker, much quicker.
+    (rfilter: Hierarchical levels smoothing and reducing (halving) filter)
+  - MSuper: sharp=1 for pel=2 or 4
+    Bicubic resizer drop old SSE code, port to SIMD intrinsics, implement SIMD intrinsics to 16 bit case.
+    No need for Bilinear.asm and Bilinear-x64.asm any more.
+  - SATD: add 8 bit C versions (geee, there wasn't one) (as an alternative to the external asm)
+  - SAD: add internal SIMD for 8 bit SAD (SSE4.1) (as an alternative to the external asm)
+  - Overlaps: Add internal SIMD for 8 bit. (as an alternative to the external asm)
+  - In def.h any existing external assembler file can be disabled.
+    The primary reason for this was to quickly test the linux port, for me this was easier than bothering with asm compilation and linking.
+    For non-Windows cases all of these are disabled now.
+    - USE_COPYCODE_ASM (CopyCode-a.asm).
+Has internal alternative.
+Same speed.
+    - USE_OVERLAPS_ASM (Overlap-a.asm). asm implements 8 bit only.
+Has internal SIMD alternative.
+About the same speed.
+    - USE_SAD_ASM (sad-a.asm) asm implements 8 bit only.
+Note: Internal 8 bit SIMD SAD is a bit slower that these handcrafted ones.
+    - USE_SATD_ASM (Pixel-a.asm) asm implements 8 bit only.
+Note: SATD 8 bit has no SIMD replacement yet.
+    - USE_LUMA_ASM (Variance-a.asm) asm implements 8 bit only.
+Has internal alternative.
+    - USE_FDCT88INT_ASM (fdct_mmx.asm, fdct_mmx_x64.asm)
+                        Only used for 8x8 block sizes.
+Quick integer version instead of fftw3.
+                        No internal alternative, fftw3 is used instead.
+    - USE_AVSTP (do find search for avstp.dll on Windows)
+  - Minor and not so minor cosmetics, mainly for GCC.
+  - Add Cmake build system.
+  - Linux/GCC port (needs sse4.1), Dewindowsification.
+    fftw3: MAnalyze dct modes that require fftw3 library will search for libfftw3f_threads.so.3 Install either libfftw3-single3 (deb) or fftw-devel (rpm) package");
+    e.g. sudo apt-get update
+         sudo apt-get install libfftw3-dev
+  - Not done (will be done in a second phase):
+    Add back some external asms.
+For 8 bit SAD and SATD mainly.
+    Linux port is still Intel-only, though every part has C alternative by now.
+    Separate the 3 projects (mvtools2, depan, depan_estimate).
+    Depan and Depan_estimate Linux port

 - 2.7.44 (20201214)
   - MAnalyze: fix motion vector generation inconsistencies across multiple runs.
     Note: when internal multithreading is used (avstp + mt=true), inconsistencies will still occur by design.